arcus/education_modules/docker_101/docker_101.md

 ***
 <div class = "answer">

 Everything needed to run your code is part of the container image!
-That includes the directory system itself, all the files (scripts, data, etc.) needed, any dependencies, things like environment variables, configuration files, and metadata.
+That includes the directory system itself, all the files (scripts, etc.) needed, any dependencies, things like environment variables, configuration files, and metadata.

 </div>
 ***